able-app/docs/CONTRIBUTING.md

 ## Bugs & Feature Requests

-If you find a bug in the source code, you can help us by submitting an issue to our GitHub repository.
+If you encounter a bug in an open source project, check if the bug has already been reported.
+If the bug has not been reported, you can open an issue to report the bug according to the project's contribution guidelines.
 Even better, you can submit a pull request with a fix.

+### Reproducing a reported bug

+You can contribute to an open source project by validating an issue or adding additional context to an existing issue.

+### Testing a pull request

+You can contribute to an open source project by merging a pull request into your local copy of the project and testing the changes.
+Add the outcome of your testing in a comment on the pull request.

+### Updating issues

+You can contribute to an open source project by adding additional information to existing issues.

 ## Missing a Feature?